sunnybhambhani/todayslearning/inProgress/k8s_deploy_security_practices.md

-If there are any important configurations or use cases that I may have missed, please feel free to add them.
+If there are any important configurations or use cases that I may have missed from deployments perspective, please feel free to add them.